-Other receivables represent COVID-19 Small Business Emergency Relief Forgivable Loans of \$10,000 to five for profit businesses in the agency's district to assist with rent, payroll, utilities, inventory, and/or upgrades to technology to facilitate remote working.
-Interest free loans offered to businesses with fewer than 25 employees for one year with an option of forgiveness, by the agency board, when compliance with program loan terms are met.
+Other receivables represent the remaining outstanding COVID-19 Small Business Emergency Relief Forgivable Loans of \$50,000 (\$10,000 to five for profit businesses in the agency's district) to assist with rent, payroll, utilities, inventory, and/or upgrades to technology to facilitate remote working.
+These are interest free loans offered to businesses with fewer than 25 employees for one year with an option of forgiveness, by the agency board, when compliance with program loan terms are met.

 Note 7.
-Prepaid Expenses
+Project Advances

-Prepaid expenses represent payments to Palm Beach County Engineering Department of \$1,120,008 for design costs associated with three projects submitted for funding to the Transportation Planning Agency.
-Scope of work for projects include installation of streetlights, calming elements such as street parking, wider sidewalks, bike lanes, narrower lanes, and hardscape in the Belvedere Heights and Westgate Avenue Corridor.
-Other prepaid expenses are for insurance, rent and utility expenses relating to next fiscal year.
+Project advances represent payments to Palm Beach County Engineering Department of \$2,995,330 for design costs associated with four projects submitted for funding to the Transportation Planning Agency.
+Scope of work for projects include installation of streetlights, calming elements such as street parking, wider sidewalks, bike lanes, narrower lanes, and hardscape in the Belvedere Heights, Seminole Boulevard and Westgate Avenue Corridor.